Whether you’re interested in Japanese film or international animation in the past 30 years, Studio Ghibli is a name you’ll hear over and over again.

 The Wind Rises

-A couple of years ago I had the absolute privilege to have been part of one of the films of Hayao Miyazaki, as I was tasked with the film’s Hungarian distributor to produce the Hungarian translation and subtitles for The Wind Rises, that I carried out with long-time colleague and expert Japanese translator Edina Csalló.
+Back in 2014, I had the absolute privilege to have been part of one of the films of Hayao Miyazaki, as I was tasked with the film’s Hungarian distributor to produce the Hungarian translation and subtitles for The Wind Rises, that I carried out with long-time colleague and expert Japanese translator Edina Csalló.
 Having spent months on the work, we’ve had a lot of unique experiences that we couldn’t have acquired in any other way than digging deep into the work of taking a Miyazaki text and putting it into another language.
 Even though the end result was a Hungarian text, the lessons and insights we learned are universal, so I’m devoting an entire category of posts to this film.

 - 17 way to say ‘hai’ in Japanese – translating The Wind Rises, Part 1 — coming soon